PrimaMateria/nixos-hive/docs/notes.md

 - Try to use nixago, it should magic tool for specifying configurations in nix.
   I'll keep it in the inputs.

+# Diary

+~ I already have my dream structure prepared.
+I come to see the growOn funcion with 3 set arguments.
+I checked that it comes from hive -> std -> paisano.
+But at the end I saw it consume only 2 sets - the cells source & cell blocks spec, and the second nix cli flake output schema with harvest/collect calls.
+So I am not sure what is the third arg, and where in the chain it is processed.
+I considered asking on the matrix channel.